GoudetGroup/GoudetWebsite/contact/index.md

 # {% include icon.html icon="fa-regular fa-envelope" %}Contact

-Feel free to contact us for any requests!
+Our lab is currently looking for XXX and YYY - Feel free to contact us for any requests!
 Personal e-mail address are also available in the [Team](team) section.

 {%
   include button.html